At a glance: the top 10 things to do in Namibia

 This is me, posing for my photo

 Want to add Sossusvlei to your bucket list?
 Check out my Sossusvlei guide to see how to get there, where the trees are at, and how not to get stuck in the sand.
+You can also book a guided tour online.

 You can even see cheetahs right from the veranda of the Babson House!

-There’s one fabulously fast feline that you’ll have difficulty spotting anywhere else in Namibia: the Flash of the animal kingdom, the cheetah.
+There’s one fabulously fast feline that I had difficulty spotting anywhere else in Namibia: the Flash of the animal kingdom, the cheetah.
+But a visit to the Babson House all but guarantees a front-row seat: here, cheetahs literally come so close to the house that you can just relax on your veranda and see them.

 Alternatively, at Okonjima Plains Camp, you’ll be able to sit in bed and stare out your window to see a variety of game just hanging out on the property (no cheetahs though).
 They even do leopard tracking trips that sound amazing.

-Whichever lodge you choose, always make sure that you are supporting true conservation efforts and not shady businesses.
+Pro tip: Whichever lodge you choose, always make sure that you are supporting true conservation efforts and not shady businesses.
 Some aren’t as altruistic as others.

 Dune 7

-If you know anything about Namibia, climbing sand dunes will not sound unique at all.
+If you know anything about this country, climbing sand dunes will not sound like a unique thing to do in Namibia.
 And I agree that once you’ve climbed one or two, you've seen them all.
-Unless you're somehow especially enamored by deserts, there's no need to go overboard and try to conquer every single one you see on the horizon.
+But no matter what you’ve climbed before, you can’t miss Dune 7.
+It's the tallest dune in Africa, standing at a whopping 383 meters (1250 feet) tall.

 The nice thing—for lazy people—is that you can drive right up to it.
 No need to trek anywhere, there’s a parking lot at the foot of Dune 7.

 But Climbing Dune 7 is no easy feat.
-Even though this isn’t the tallest dune in the world (that would be Duna Federico Kirbus in Argentina at 1,230 m/4,000 ft), it still requires a solid dose of determination and a willingness to push yourself forward even as the sand pushes you back.
-I could almost hear Dune 7 laughing at me as I tried to make my way to the top, going one step forward and two steps back.
-But with each step, you'll feel a sense of accomplishment, and you should make it to the top in 20 minutes max.
+Even though this isn’t the tallest dune in the world (that would be Duna Federico Kirbus in Argentina at 1,230 m/4,000 ft), it still required a solid dose of determination and a willingness to push myself forward even as the sand pushed me back.

 Taking a look back at the “parking lot” at Namibia Dune 7